ABOUT THIS COURSE

 - Overview of course content across GCSE exam boards, highlighting difficult concepts for GCSE students and difficult exam questions.

-- Discussion about when is best to introduce difficult concepts and whether to embed or teach as stand alone.
-How these can be used for fully differentiated learning.
+- Explore when is best to introduce difficult concepts and whether to embed or teach as stand alone.

 - Overview of AO1/2/3 and the weightings of these in the exam, with comparisons to other subjects and levels.

-- How to best teach AO3; looking at how to be critical, easy strengths and weaknesses for theories/studies, elaborating on evaluative points and how to create a balanced argument in essays.
+- How to best teach AO1, AO2, AO3 looking at key areas eg how to be critical, elaborating on evaluative points, how to create a balanced argument in essays

 - How to split lesson time to effectively cover AO skills and how to see these skills in exam questions.
 How to differentiate your lessons for flip, scaffold and extend based on the AO’s.